 Of these listed offenses, assault and battery in the second and third degree are misdemeanors, while the remainder are felonies.

 The circumstances that constitute second-degree assault and battery are the same as second-degree assault and battery, but they only apply if the assault causes a moderate bodily injury or could have caused a moderate bodily injury.
-Also, if the assault and battery involves nonconsensual touching of another person’s private parts, even though clothing, the act may be treated as second-degree assault.
+Also, if the assault and battery involve non-consensual touching of another person’s private parts, even though clothing, the act may be treated as second-degree assault.

 The maximum penalties for second-degree assault include imprisonment for up to three years and a fine of up to $2,500.
-A skilled assault lawyer in Charleston could work to demonstrate that circumstances do not justify aggravating an offense from a third-degree level to second-degree level.
+A skilled lawyer in Charleston could build an assault defense to demonstrate that the circumstances do not justify aggravating an offense from a third-degree level to second-degree level.

 Assault and battery in the first degree, as well as high and aggravated assault and assault on an officer serving process, are all treated as felony offenses.
 Felony assault may carry a penalty of up to 10 to 20 years in prison.